 - ELTL 732: Theory and Research in Teaching Literature

 - ELTL 773: Seminar in Reading Disability and Related Disorders

 - Special Topics Courses.
 These occasional courses might include, for example, the History of Literacy Research.
 The department will designate these as core courses in specific domains.

 Research Methods Courses

-- ERDG 779: Quantitative methods in Literacy Research
+- ELTL 779: Quantitative methods in Literacy Research

-- The Department also offers a doctoral seminar--ERDG 891: Research Practicum on the conduct and writing of research
+- The Department also offers a doctoral seminar--ELTL 891: Research Practicum on the conduct and writing of research

 - Other relevant methodology courses are offered by other departments in the School of Education.
 Check with your advisor regarding the appropriateness of these courses for your program.